Kalayaan, Laguna / Boljoon, Cebu / Dauis, Bohol / Magdalena, Laguna, the Philippines

 And the things of the earth will grow strangely dim,

-Be on your guard; stand firm in the faith; be men of courage; be strong.
+Be on your guard; stand firm in the faith; be men of courage; be strong.1 Corinthians 16:13

 The ancient ancestors of these dogs had not always been domesticated.
 They were wolves; they roamed and hunted, wild and free.
-But a change of heart had occurred somewhere down their blood line.
-The fierce nature of these erstwhile pack hunters seems far-fetched now.
+A change of heart had occurred somewhere down their blood line.
+The fierce nature of these erstwhile pack hunters seemed far-fetched now.

 These church dogs provided an allegorical display of various virtues of the Christian faith: Eyes fixed solely on Jesus, a desire to seek God’s presence, vigilance in the face of worldly distractions, and finding refuge in God.
-Dogs know their master and are completely devoted regardless of the circumstances.
-Man could learn such dogged devotion, but it should be directed to God, not to dogma.
-More than the church buildings I have visited and the organized religion they represented, man’s best friend pointed the way back to faith.
-The word dog, after all, is God spelled backwards.
+Dogs knew their master and were completely devoted regardless of the circumstances.
+Man could learn such dogged devotion directed to God, not dogma.
+More than the church buildings I had visited and the organized religion they represented, man’s best friend pointed the way back to faith.
+The word dog, after all, was God spelled backwards.

-In memory of Sam, Phantom, and all the dogs I’ve loved before.
+In memory of Sam, Phantom, Rambo, Babboo and all the dogs I’ve loved before.